People with glowing patterns on skin in a mystical setting.

 Drop in also available

 Workshopping the body as a site of memory, transformation, scar tracing and personal mythology.
 We will explore the feeling of belonging, sensuality, and fluidity.
-We shift to painting and drawing on each other’s bodies, where participants trace and map their physical forms, honouring scars, tension points, and the unspoken stories carried under the skin.
-This workshop offers a space to touch without expectation, to be seen without judgment, and to find playfulness in loosening the knots that we hold within us.
+We shift to painting and drawing on each other’s bodies, where we trace and map our physical forms, honouring scars, tension points, and the unspoken stories carried under the skin.
+The event offers a space to touch without expectation, to be seen without judgment, and to find playfulness in loosening the knots that we hold within us.

 Tracing the Wound: Body, Memory, and Myth by The Playhouse Collective is for the first time at IKSK, exploring, through body mark-making, scar tracing, and tactile rituals, the process of tracing the body’s stories—its transformations, wounds, and resilience.
-Celebrating the fluidity of identity and the expansion of a post-human conceptualisation, this workshop invites participants to explore their own personal mythology—using touch, movement, and artistic rituals to dissolve barriers and embrace their fullest, most authentic selves.
+Celebrating the fluidity of identity and the expansion of a post-human conceptualisation, this event invites you to explore your personal mythology—using touch, movement, and artistic rituals to dissolve barriers and embrace your fullest, most authentic selves.

 By weaving elements of gender fluidity, trauma work, sensuality, and self-exploration, we create a 'playhouse' space — where bodies are perceived as landscapes of experience, where fantasy and authenticity merge, and where the pain of love can begin to be seen in its most expansive and unbounded form.

-[the workshop will be done in a mix of English and German and inclusive of all genders, ages, races]
+[the event will be done in a mix of English and German and inclusive of all genders, ages, races]

 Arrival & Grounding